Image source: Deep Ideas

 - Keep doing steps #1 and #2 until the loss function gets as low as possible

 The tricky part of this algorithm (and optimizers in general) is understanding gradients, which represent what a small change in a weight or parameter would do to the loss function.
 Gradients are partial derivatives (back to Calculus I again!), and are a measure of change.
 They connect the loss function and the weights; they tell us what specific operation we should do to our weights—add 5, subtract .07, or anything else—to lower the output of the loss function and thereby make our model more accurate.

 One hiccup that you might experience during optimization is getting stuck on local minima.
 When dealing with high dimensional datasets (lots of variables), it’s possible you’ll find an area where it seems like you’ve reached the lowest possible value for your loss function, but it’s really just a local minimum.
-In the vein of the hiker analogy, this is like finding a small valley within the mountain you’re climbing down.
+In the vein of the hiker analogy theme, this is like finding a small valley within the mountain you’re climbing down.
 It appears that you’ve reached bottom – getting out of the valley requires, counterintuitively, climbing – but you haven’t.
 To avoid getting stuck in local minima, we make sure we use the proper learning rate (below).